Linking LGBTQ+ nightlife makers with the knowledge, networks, and tools to create new spaces.

 QSP Program Cohort: Fall 2024

 We’re thrilled to introduce Queer Space Project’s first program cohort.
-In fall 2024, QSP hosts 16 participants based in 13 cities across Europe.
+In fall 2024, QSP hosted 16 participants based in 13 cities across Europe.
 Collectively, this cohort represents artists, community organizers, curators, DJs, event managers, harm reduction and awareness workers, performers, producers, promoters, current and aspiring venue operators working across a range of artistic practices, music genres and scenes, community initiatives, and more.

 Read more about the cohort here.